jack2015/openpli-dreambox-oe-core/README.md

 https://github.com/OpenPLi/openpli-oe-core/commits/develop

-Thanks to OpenPLi to make this possible.
+Thanks to OpenPLi.

 In comparison to OpenPLi this repository has:<br>
 -Submodules bitbake, openembedded-core and meta-openembedded from master branch,<br>
-&nbsp;with git snapshot of October 25th, 2019.<br>
+&nbsp;with git snapshot of December 22nd, 2019.<br>
 -GCC 9.2.0<br>
 -Glibc 2.30<br>
 -GStreamer 1.17.0.1<br>